WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ## Signature validity ## {#signature-validity}

-The client MUST use the following algorithm to determine whether each `Signature` header field ({{signature-header}}) is valid or invalid.
+The client MUST use the following algorithm to determine whether each `Signature` header field ({{signature-header}}) is invalid or potentially-valid.
+Potentially-valid results include:

+* The signed parts of the exchange so that higher-level protocols can avoid relying on unsigned headers, and
+* Either a certificate chain or a public key so that a higher-level protocol can determine whether it's actually valid.

+This algorithm accepts a `forceFetch` flag that avoids the cache when fetching URLs.
+A client that determines that a potentially-valid certificate chain is actually invalid due to expired OCSP responses MAY retry with `forceFetch` set to retrieve updated OCSPs from the original server.
+{:#force-fetch}

 1. Let `exchange` be the significant parts ({{significant-parts}}) of the `Signature` header's exchange.
 If `exchange` is a failure, then return "invalid".
-1. Let `authority` be the ":authority" request header from `exchange`.
 1. If an error is thrown while parsing the `Signature` header as the dictionary described in {{signature-header}}  ({{!I-D.nottingham-structured-headers}}, section 4.7.1), return "invalid".
 1. Let:
-   * `certUrl` be the header's "certUrl" member
+   * `certUrl` be the header's "certUrl" member, if any
-   * `certSha256` be the header's "certSha256" member
+   * `certSha256` be the header's "certSha256" member, if any
+   * `ed25519Key` be the header's "ed25519Key" member, if any
    * `date` be the header's "date" member, interpreted as a Unix time
    * `expires` be the header's "expires" member, interpreted as a Unix time
    * `signature` be the header's "sig" member
+1. Set `publicKey` and `signing-alg` depending on which key fields are present:
+   1. If `certUrl` is present:
       1. Let `certificate-chain` be the result of fetching ({{FETCH}}) `certUrl` and parsing it as a TLS 1.3 Certificate message ({{!I-D.ietf-tls-tls13}}, section 4.4.2) containing X.509v3 certificates.
-The fetch can be fulfilled from a cache using normal HTTP semantics {{!RFC7234}}.
+If `forceFetch` is *not* set, the fetch can be fulfilled from a cache using normal HTTP semantics {{!RFC7234}}.
 If this fetch or parse fails, return "invalid".
       1. Let `main-certificate` be the first certificate in `certificate-chain`.
-1. {:#validate-certificate} Validate `main-certificate`.
-If any of these substeps fails and the `certUrl` was fetched from a cache, the client MAY invalidate that cache entry and restart this algorithm.
-Otherwise, a failure in a substep means to return "invalid".
-   1. Validate that the SHA-256 hash of `main-certificate`'s `cert_data` is
+      1. If the SHA-256 hash of `main-certificate`'s `cert_data` is not equal to
-      equal to `certSha256`.
+        `certSha256`, return "invalid".
 See the [open questions](#hash-whole-chain).
-   1. Use `certificate-chain` to validate that `main-certificate` is trusted as `authority`'s server certificate ({{!RFC5280}} and other undocumented conventions).
-Let `path` be the path that was used from the `main-certificate` to a trusted root, including the `main-certificate` but excluding the root.
-   1. Validate that all certificates in `path` include "status_request" extensions with valid OCSP responses. ({{!RFC6960}})
-   1. Validate that all certificates in `path` include "signed_certificate_timestamp" extensions containing valid SCTs from trusted logs. ({{!RFC6962}})
+      1. Set `publicKey` to `main-certificate`'s public key
-1. The client MUST define a partial function from public key types to signing algorithms, and this function must at the minimum include the following
+      1. The client MUST define a partial function from public key types to signing algorithms, and this function must at the minimum include the following mappings:
-   mappings:

          RSA, 2048 bits:
-   : rsa_pss_sha256 as defined in Section 4.2.3 of {{!I-D.ietf-tls-tls13}}.
+         : rsa_pss_sha256 as defined in Section 4.2.3 of
+           {{!I-D.ietf-tls-tls13}}.

          EC, with the secp256r1 curve:
          : ecdsa_secp256r1_sha256 as defined in Section 4.2.3 of
            {{!I-D.ietf-tls-tls13}}.

          EC, with the secp384r1 curve:
          : ecdsa_secp384r1_sha384 as defined in Section 4.2.3 of
            {{!I-D.ietf-tls-tls13}}.

-   Let `signing-alg` be the result of applying this function to type of `main-certificate`'s public key.
+         Set `signing-alg` to the result of applying this function to type of `main-certificate`'s public key.
 If the function is undefined on this input, return "invalid".
+   1. If `ed25519Key` is present, set `publicKey` to `ed25519Key` and `signing-alg` to ed25519, as defined by {{!RFC8032}}
 1. If `expires` is more than 7 days (604800 seconds) after `date`, return "invalid".
 1. If the current time is before `date` or after `expires`, return "invalid".